-Here’s everything you need to know to buy your first home this year.
+Here’s everything you need to know to buy or build your first home this year.

 Being a first home buyer can, at times, feel like a marathon where you’re starting 50 paces behind everyone else.
 It’s a major financial achievement that takes diligence and fortitude.
 It takes preparation and resilience.
 It’s a major milestone that requires research and work.

 It’s no small feat, but we’re making things a little bit easier with our guide on everything you need to know to buy your first home in 2019.

 In case you haven’t heard, the real estate market is favouring the buyer in 2019.
 Without boring you too much with the specifics of economics, demand, markets and all that technical mumbo-jumbo, residential prices have seen a dip along with demand.
 This means competition has eased up for houses, causing prices to fall.

 Along with better pricing, this year has seen plenty of schemes, grants and programs enter the scene, making it even easier for first home buyers.
 Along with government funds (more on that later), low or affordable deposit lenders are making it even easier to find first home ownership success.

 It’s a prime time to enter the market, with many experts predicting things to get even better for buyers.
 But just know that real estate is a fickle beast.
 It’s best to strike while the iron is hot.
 Rather than playing the market, focus your search and make the purchase if you find what you’re looking for.

 It’s never been more important to keep those finances in tip top shape.
 While the market may be favouring the buyer this year, that’s not a guarantee that lenders will fork out the dough.
 It’s true that there are plenty of schemes and programs to help out first home buyers — heck, even the APRA is making it easier to get a home loan — but banks and lenders still need to keep up on their due diligence.